 The area began attracting public attention in October 1972, when a small, private plane carrying U.S. House Majority Leader Hale Boggs, Alaska Congressman Nick Begich, an aide, Russell Brown, and their bush pilot Don Jonz seemingly vanished into thin air while flying from Anchorage to Juneau.
-For more than a month, 50 civilian planes and 40 military aircraft plus dozens of boats, covered a search area of 32,000 square miles, but no trace of the plane, the men, wreckage or debris were ever found.
+For over a month, 50 civilian planes and 40 military aircraft, plus dozens of boats, covered a search area of 32,000 square miles, but no trace of the plane, the men, wreckage, or debris was ever found.

 In any given year, 500-2000 people go missing in Alaska, never to be seen again.
-Authorities conduct hundreds of rescue missions, most often return without finding the missing person or any evidence at all.
+Authorities conduct hundreds of rescue missions and often return without finding the missing person or evidence.

-These disappearances are blamed on everything from severe weather to aliens, to swirling energy vortexes, to an evil shape-shifting demon of Tlingit Indian lore called Kushtaka.
-But the most likely explanation of these many missing people is the wilderness itself.
-Within this area are dense forests, craggy mountain peaks, massive glaciers, hidden caves, and deep crevasses where downed aircraft or lost hikers might easily be hidden and then covered by snowfall, hiding any trace of human activity.
-This harsh landscape is also filled with wild animals and is subject unforgiving weather, including avalanches.
+These disappearances are blamed on everything from severe weather to aliens, swirling energy vortexes, and an evil shape-shifting demon of Tlingit Indian lore called Kushtaka.
+But the most likely explanation for these many missing people is the wilderness itself.
+This area has dense forests, craggy mountain peaks, massive glaciers, hidden caves, and deep crevasses where downed aircraft or lost hikers might easily be hidden and then covered by snowfall, hiding any trace of human activity.
+This harsh landscape is also filled with wild animals and is subject to unforgiving weather, including avalanches.

-More than half of the nation’s federally-designated wilderness lies in Alaska and many of the permanent disappearances are linked to perilous, natural elements.
-Alaska is bound by 33,000 miles of coastline, contains more than three million lakes, untamed wildlife, and winters that blanket vast reaches of the state in snow and ice.
+More than half of the nation’s federally-designated wilderness lies in Alaska, and many of the permanent disappearances are linked to dangerous, natural elements.
+Alaska is bound by 33,000 miles of coastline and contains more than three million lakes, untamed wildlife, and winters that blanket vast reaches of the state in snow and ice.

-However, there are many that support the idea of energy vortexes within the triangle.
-Energy vortexes are thought to be swirling centers of energy concentrated in specific places where the energy crackles most intensely.
+However, many support the idea of energy vortexes within the triangle.
+Energy vortexes are considered swirling centers of energy concentrated in specific places where the energy crackles most intensely.
 The energy radiates in a spiraling cone shape clockwise or counterclockwise, creating positive and negative effects.
-They are thought to affect humans in various physical, mental, and emotional ways
+They are thought to affect humans physically, mentally, and emotionally.

-Positive vortexes spiral upward in a clockwise motion creating an enhancing flow of energy.
-This type is said to be conducive to healing, meditation, creativity, and self-exploration.
-People actively search these places out to feel inspired, recharged or uplifted.
-Some of the places where positive vortexes are said to exist are the Egyptian pyramids, Stonehenge, the Sedona desert, and sacred temples and cathedrals throughout the world.
+Positive vortexes spiral upward in a clockwise motion, enhancing energy flow.
+This type is conducive to healing, meditation, creativity, and self-exploration.
+People actively search these places to feel inspired, recharged, or uplifted.
+Positive vortexes are said to exist in the Egyptian pyramids, Stonehenge, the Sedona desert, and sacred temples and cathedrals worldwide.

-Alternatively, negative vortexes spiral downward in a counterclockwise motion, creating a draining or depleting energy and depleting the positive energies in its vicinity.
-In humans, they are believed to cause health problems including depression, nightmares, disorientation, confusion, and both visual and audio hallucinations.
+Alternatively, negative vortexes spiral downward counterclockwise, creating a draining or depleting energy and depleting the positive energies in its vicinity.
+In humans, they are believed to cause health problems, including depression, nightmares, disorientation, confusion, and both visual and auditory hallucinations.
 They are also said to cause electrical instruments to malfunction.
 Some places that are said to be filled with negative vortexes are the Bermuda Triangle, Japan’s Devil’s Sea, and Easter Island.